bgd-labs/aave-governance-v2-robot/README.md

   If any proposal / actionsSetId is disabled by the Aave CL Robot Operator, it skips it.
   In case any actions could be performed it stores them in an array of struct `ActionWithId[]` which contain the id of proposal/actionsSet and the action to perform and returns true with the `ActionWithId[]` encoded in params.

+  Note: For `execute()` actions we do not batch with any other actions them due to gas limit limitations, and we only execute them one at a time in a randomized way so that one 'execute()' action failing does not block the other `execute()` actions.

 - `performUpKeep()`

   This is called when `checkUpKeep()` returns true with the params containing ids and actions to perform.